If you live in a re-gazetted SDA and have a residential statement, your rights remain protected under the Disability Act 2006.

 - Residential rental agreement for a short-term lease with you, or

 - Residential rental agreement for a long-term lease with you.

 Your provider must also give you the information statement that matches your agreement.
 Either the:

 - information statement for an SDA residency agreement, or

-- information statement for a Residential tenancy agreement.
+- information statement for a Residential rental agreement.

-To download these documents, including Easy English versions, view our Resources for residents page.
+To download these documents, including Easy English versions, view Resources for residents.

 Explain certain information